decoherer/lithomap/README.md

 ![png](README_files/README_6_0.png)

 Elements can also contain **Notes**, which are the building blocks for creating annotated wafer maps and chip maps.
+(Notes are added to a separate NOTES layer.)

 ```python